chris-page-gov/os-mcp/README.md

 # Ordnance Survey - MCP Server

-VERSION: 0.1.0
+VERSION: 0.1.1

-A Python-based MCP server that provides access to the Ordnance Survey APIs.
+A Python-based MCP server that provides access to the Ordnance Survey APIs, supporting both STDIO and HTTP (streamable) modes.

 ## Overview

 This service creates a bridge between MCP clients and the OS APIs, making it easy to query geographic data through a standardised protocol.

-The service handles authentication, (basic) rate limiting, and provides a simplified interface to complex OS APIs.
+It can run in two modes:

+- STDIO mode: Ideal for Claude Desktop and local tool integration such as Cursor

+- HTTP (streamable) mode: Perfect for web clients/applications

 ## Project Structure